Pianist/composer Dan Chadburn recently released Nocturnes

 DC: I play the organ (although I still struggle mightily with the pedals) and I can play one song on the guitar (“Silent Night” in the key of G).

-KP: I’m sure a lot of contemporary guitarist are breathing a sigh of relief!
+KP: I’m sure a lot of contemporary guitarists are breathing a sigh of relief!
 How old were you when you started improvising?

 DC: While I’m certain it was definitely not musical, and instead a pure nuisance for anyone who heard it, I have a distinct memory of sitting down at a piano as a five year old while my parents did custodial work in their church and being mesmerized by the sounds that came from pressing the keys and pushing the pedals - not unlike any musically curious child I suppose.